-Norway rats are also known as street rats, common rats, sewer rats, and brown rats.
+Norway rats in South Carolina are also known as street rats, common rats, sewer rats, and brown rats.
 Today they have a worldwide presence, but they are generally believed to have Asian origins.

 What do Norway rats look like?